-Adidas indulges in some Omni-channel marketing, of sorts, rebooting a beloved sci-fi magazine to tout its ZX 5k Boost sneakers.
+Adidas indulges in some Omni-channel marketing, rebooting a beloved sci-fi magazine to tout its ZX 5k Boost sneakers.

 That mag is Omni.
-First published in 1978, the slick newsstand staple set the standard in its day, with gorgeous cover art and scintillating graphics, mind-blowing fiction from George R.R.
-Martin, William Gibson, Stephen King and others, plus deep-dive articles on virtually every aspect of scientific study, ranging from the depths of space and Earth's oceans to the relays of the human brain.
+First published in 1978, the newsstand staple set the standard in its day, with gorgeous covers and scintillating graphics, fiction from George R.R.
+Martin, William Gibson and Stephen King, plus deep-dives on virtually every aspect of scientific study, ranging from the depths of space and Earth's oceans to the relays of the human brain.

 Now, Omni's all about Adidas footwear in a lavish 54-page "ZXience Fiction Issue" developed with agency Johannes Leonardo.
 A limited run of 2,300 copies will be available at select retail stores, and the full text isn't available online, "as we wanted the print version to be a collector's item," JL tells Muse.

 The retro-rad cover, by sci-fi illustrator Robert Beatty, captures the soulfully futuristic vibe of Omni's '80s heyday: